-The tale begins with a Confederate partisan Ranger by the name of John S. Mosby, who was known as the “Grey Ghost” for his lightning-quick raids and his ability to elude Union Army pursuers.
+The tale begins with a Confederate partisan Ranger named John S. Mosby, known as the “Grey Ghost” for his lightning-quick raids and ability to elude Union Army pursuers.

 The small cavalry unit was unleashed in central Virginia and immediately began tormenting Union positions.
 Rather than meeting their enemies in open battle, Mosby’s unit would often slip behind Union lines under cover of darkness and capture soldiers and supplies.
 A true guerilla force, Mosby and his men were known for carrying out blistering attacks on Union outfits and destroying rail lines and bridges before scattering into the woods and blending with the civilian population.